brettneese/brettneese.xyz/posts/2019-03-18/videotex.md

 The Viewtron interface, in particular, is intriguing to me.
 It used a language called [NAPLPS](https://en.wikipedia.org/wiki/NAPLPS), an extremely low-bandwidth graphics language that could produce complex graphics using terse object commands.
 I would love to get my hands on an implementation of this language and do something with it.

-Another interesting avenue of research is the Singapore Teleview system, which transmitted imagery via "full field teletext with interchange control and handshaking via V22 modem."
-My understanding is
+Another interesting avenue of research is the Singapore Teleview system, which transmitted imagery via "Full Field Teletext transmissions from dedicated data inserters/UHF TV Transmitters."
+My understanding is this means imagery was transmitted the same way TV signals were transmitted!
+I'd love to reimplement this.